September 6, 2023

 When you have elite status, however, your points earning potential will increase:

-Hilton Honors Dining is a free program where you can earn Hilton points by connecting your rewards account to any credit card that you use for dining.
+Hilton Honors Dining is a free program that lets you earn Hilton points by connecting your rewards account to any credit card that you use for dining.
 When you sign up, you’ll be asked to link a credit card.
-You can link any credit card you would like, especially a Hilton credit card that rewards you for restaurant purchases.
+You can link any credit card, not just one from Hilton.

-When you use a card listed in your Hilton Honors Dining profile, you will earn Hilton points for dining, in addition to any applicable credit card rewards.
+When you use a card linked to your Hilton Honors Dining profile, you will earn Hilton points for dining, in addition to any applicable credit card rewards.
 This is known as “double dipping” — earning points from two different programs with one purchase.

-You will earn Hilton Honors points in the Hilton Honors Dining program depending on your status level:
+You will earn Hilton Honors points in the Hilton Honors Dining program depending on how much you dine and whether you opt in to email notifications:

 Points earned per $1 | Requirements |